Xcloud007/Xcloud007/README.md

 Embedded within the engineering team as a full-stack contributor, responsible for feature development, code review participation, and cross-functional delivery.
 Operated across the complete development lifecycle — from requirements analysis and system design through implementation, testing, and production deployment.

-- Developed and shipped [N] production features across frontend and backend systems
+- Developed and shipped production features across frontend and backend systems
 - Contributed to React/Next.js UI components with TypeScript type safety and accessibility compliance
 - Integrated RESTful APIs and designed database schemas for feature delivery at scale
 - Participated in agile ceremonies, sprint planning, and technical design reviews